 By Bill Mefford

 I could see it coming, but I still laughed when I read it: it was Ambien's fault.
-The day after the furor of Roseanne's racist tweets (yes, plural, there were more than one), and her show being cancelled as a result, she once again took to Twitter (even after saying she was "quitting" it), and offered up a whole host of defenses; some from her and others she retweeted others.
-After she apologized yesterday for one of the racist tweets she has posted, apparently, her apology was directed not towards making amends, but to save her job.
-When it didn't do the trick, she has now switched back to comfortable ground for conservatives who do something wrong: blame everyone but themselves.
+The day after the furor of Roseanne's racist tweets (yes, plural, there were more than one), and her show being cancelled as a result, she once again took to Twitter (even after saying she was "quitting" it), and offered up a whole host of defenses; some from her and others she retweeted.
+She apologized yesterday for one of the racist tweets she has posted but apparently it didn't do the trick.
+So, she has now switched back to comfortable ground for conservatives who do something wrong: blame everyone but themselves.

-Never mind the fact that many immigrants coming from Central America (and other places) are forced into moving north because of the foreign and economic policies of this country.
+Never mind the fact that many immigrants coming from Central America are forced into moving north because of the foreign and economic policies of this country.
 Nope, doesn't matter, they should take responsibility for themselves and their actions.

 Never mind the fact that our prisons are filled with people of color who often committed the same crimes as white people (or who did not commit the crimes at all), and who receive substantially longer sentences because our criminal justice system is innately racist.
 Nope, doesn't matter, they should take responsibility for themselves and their actions.